-One of the unique Youth Digital Arts beliefs is that all of our youth, your children, have amazing untapped potential.
-Our youngest Student National Mentor was 9 and he mentored high school students by answering their questions in our student forums.
+A core Youth Digital Arts belief is that all youth have amazing untapped potential.
+Our youngest Student National Mentor was 9 when he mentored high school students by answering their questions in our student forums.
 The high school students never knew his age, they just appreciated his assistance.

-A Student National Mentorship is a one year commitment where selected students continue working on and sharing their advanced projects and ideas, helping to answer student questions, and participate in our Cyber Studios and Cyber Jams.
+A Student National Mentorship is a one year commitment where selected students continue working on and sharing their advanced projects and ideas, help answer student questions, and participate in our Cyber Studios and Cyber Jams.

 Youth Digital Arts National Fellows are select Student National Mentors who excelled in the program, have graduated high school, and wish to continue working on Youth Digital Arts advanced projects, research, and development.
 As explained on the Cyber Studios page this is a rare opportunity for select students to gain experience, a rich digital portfolio of advanced projects, national group collaboration, and a letter of reference that sets them apart form their college and university peers.

 The Youth Digital Arts Cyber Studios provide a very rare opportunity for advanced students to explore their interests in an open ended space with other students who share their passion for the digital arts.
 They learn how to collaborate on projects which include research skills, communication skills, presentation skills, and teamwork.
 These are the skills that companies look for so the Cyber Studios give students another advantage while they are having fun exploring the digital arts.

 This article explains what video game development corporations are looking for.
 While the article specifically discusses video game development it is the same for all of the digital arts.